 When does a disaster or public health emergency end?

-The public health emergency or state of disaster ends when any of these occur:
+The public health emergency or state of disaster ends 30 days after any of these occur:

 - The source that declared the public health emergency or state of disaster says it's over

 - CMS declares that the public health emergency or state of disaster is over